johnoneil/fspec/tasks.md

 ## up next

-* BIG QUESTION: allow a kind of regex as a limiter? ultimately all limiters will boil down to a regex, but do we allow it directly? getting one inside the grammar could be tough without putting it in quotes or something.
+* BIG QUESTION: I think placeholders should have a name (tag) or a limiter, or both. we should be able to drop the name if it won't be referred to elsewhere. but no limiter and no tag is meaningless.
+* additionally, a globstar as a kind of limiter (or single star glob) should be allowed.
+* and a pure regex as a limiter (expressed in some way, in quotes?) should be acceptable.
+* and multiple limiters on a placeholder should be... supported???
+I don't know.
+Interactions between limiters are tough to guess.

 # next